anna-rasmussen/MAG-analysis/Metagenome_assembly_and_binning.md

 ### 1.2: Separate metagenome files into forward and reverse reads

-Example of how we separate the forward and reverse reads from the JGI-generated metagenomes.
+Example of how I separate the forward and reverse reads from the JGI-generated metagenomes.

 ```bash
 for g in *.gz; do gunzip $g; done #unzip files if need be